Automattic/regenerate-thumbnails/readme.txt

 Regenerate Thumbnails allows you to regenerate the thumbnails for your image attachments.
 This is very handy if you've changed any of your thumbnail dimensions (via Settings -> Media) after previously uploading images or have changed to a theme with different featured post image dimensions.

-You can either regenerate the thumbnails for all image uploads, individual image uploads, or specific multiple image uploads (WordPress 3.1+ only).
+You can either regenerate the thumbnails for all image uploads, individual image uploads, or specific multiple image uploads.

 See the [screenshots tab](http://wordpress.org/extend/plugins/regenerate-thumbnails/screenshots/) for more details.